Chidiebere-Aginam/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a function that allocate memory for an array using malloc.
+Write a function that creates an array of integers.